dolik-rce/pegof/README.md

 `-a/--ast` Output abstract syntax tree representation

+`-g/--graph` Output description of the grammar in GraphViz format

 `-p/--packcc` Output source files as if the grammar was passed to packcc

 `-P/--packcc-options` Additional comma separated options passed to packcc.